-When spring arrives, and freezing temperatures cease, it’s time to turn on irrigation systems and start watering again.
-It’s always best to hire a professional contractor, but use this guide to springtime sprinkler maintenance and get the blooming season off to a great start.
+When spring arrives and freezing temperatures cease, it’s time to turn on irrigation systems and start watering again.
+It’s always best to hire a professional contractor, but use this guide for springtime sprinkler maintenance and get the blooming season off to a great start.

 1. Check the Soil

 All signs may point to the arrival of spring, but the soil under than landscape is always the last to thaw.
 Starting your irrigation system while the ground is still frozen can result in damage to the pipes.
 Using a shovel, ensure the soil has thawed to a depth of at least 12 inches.

 Check your controller by dusting away any cobwebs, making sure the time and date are correct, checking settings for your watering needs, replacing the backup battery in the times/controller every 6 months, and keeping a copy of the watering schedule nearby.